Masters (MES), Masters/Juris Doctor (MES/JD) Masters-Planning (MES-Planning), Doctor of Philosophy (PhD)

 Environmental Studies at a Glance

 Creation of the Master of Environmental Studies (MES).
-The program is grounded in an interdisciplinary approach combining natural sciences, social sciences, humanities and the profession of planning, and promotes a self-directed approach redefining the boundaries and relations between natural and human environments.
+The program is grounded in an interdisciplinary approach combining natural sciences, social sciences, humanities and the profession of planning, and promotes a self-directed approach to redefining the boundaries and relations between natural and human environments.

 Ph.D.; MES; MES/Planning, MES/JD; Diploma in Business and the Environment; Diploma in Environmental/Sustainability Education